In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 In the video below, we will show you step by step how to make a make a mock scrape.

-Whenever we are talking about how to make a mock scrape, we must include a segment on the necessary elements that need to be present in order to make a mock scrape that will attract the attention of the mature bucks in the area.
+There are three necessary elements that need to be present in order to make a scrape location that will attract the attention of the mature bucks in the area.

 1. Licking Branch